Confederate Memorial (Arlington National Cemetery): Process of reburial

-Building a memorial
+Initial efforts

 War Department officials laid out the circular pattern of the graves in the Confederate section.
 The circular area contained a cruciform set of walkways whose north-south axis was parallel to the road that is now McPherson Drive.
 At the intersection of the walkways was a grassy area surrounded by a circular path.
 Although the 1900 reburial legislation did not mention a memorial, on its maps the Army Corps of Engineers marked this central grassy area with an "M"—indicating that it was reserved for a memorial.
 (Note: Hilary A. Herbert argued that it was Congress' intent for a memorial to be erected in the Confederate section.
 See: "Seek Aid for Shaft."
 The Sunday Star.
 February 2, 1912.)
 This did not go unnoticed by Confederate groups, several of which began independently discussing the construction of a memorial as soon as it became clear that the Army would allow one to be built in the Confederate section.

 One of the groups that sought to build a memorial was the United Daughters of the Confederacy (UDC).
 Mrs. Mary Taliaferro Thompson of Stonewall Jackson Chapter No. 20 (Note: The UDC is divided into state divisions, with each state containing one or more chapters, or local bodies.
 Many early local chapters were named for a Confederate general or statesman.) (located in Washington, D.C.) asked the War Department in 1902 for permission to construct a memorial in the Confederate section.
 Her request was not granted.
 She asked again in 1903 and 1905, but was turned down each time.
 Nonetheless, various UDC chapters, convinced that they would eventually be successful, began raising money for a memorial.
 In 1904, Robert E. Lee Chapter No. 644, UDC (also located in Washington, D.C.) began raising money for a monument.
 It had about $111 ($ in dollars) by the end of February 1904, and later raised $1,000 ($ in dollars).
 Stonewall Jackson Chapter No. 20 also raised $1,000.